 - Learning by doing: student performances, concerts, juried exhibitions, internships, touring shows, media festivals and more

 - The latest tools in the right places: specialized studios in all areas, computer labs, electronic newsrooms, Pilates studios, individual practice rooms, digital music recording studio, digital media production facilities and editing suites, 3-D printing and CNC facilities, top of the line LED lighting instruments, high definition video projection and sound equipment, four theaters, two art galleries, music recital hall, multiple rehearsal spaces

-- CFPCA alumni include a Pulitzer Prize-winning journalist and recipients of and nominees for the Grammy, Emmy, Tony, Golden Globe, Obie, Screen Actors Guild and Caldecott awards.
+- CFPCA's alumni include a Pulitzer Prize-winning journalist and winners of and nominees for the Grammy, Emmy, Tony, Golden Globe, Obie, Screen Actors Guild and Caldecott awards.

-- The Hilberry Theatre, which recently celebrated its 50th anniversary, is the nation’s first and longest-running university graduate repertory theatre.
+- The Hilberry Theatre is the nation's first and longest-running university graduate repertory theatre.

 We encourage you to watch a debate, take in a show, attend a concert or come to an exhibition.